royojeda/wheres-waldo-api/README.md

 The Character model holds information about character names and locations by way of relative x and y coordinates.

 The Game model stores data about every playthrough.
-It includes the Game's start time and end time, and the player's submitted name.
-Each Game instance `has_many` Characters via an ActiveRecord association, for keeping track of the Game's assigned characters.
+It includes the Game's start time and end time, as well as the player's submitted name.
+Each Game instance `has_many` Characters via an ActiveRecord association for keeping track of the Game's assigned characters.

 The supported endpoints are: